akikadigital/laravel-ncba/README.md

 ## .env file Setup

-Add the following configurations into the .env file
+Add the following configurations into your .env file

 ```bash
 NCBA_ENV= # This value is either sandbox or production.
 This config variable - This is required to enable Laravel NCBA pick the required variables.